ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

     If activated successfully, your prompt will be prefixed by "(mlagents-r18-env)"

-1. Check your active python version:
+1. Check your active python version is the one you installed:

     ```
     python --version
+    ```

+    If you installed 3.7.9, it should show:

+    ```
+    Python 3.7.9
     ```

 1. Install PyTorch: